Izardo/pands-problem-sheet/README.md

 ```
 #### Understanding the code:

-1. The while loop performs a repeat loop as long as the number equals 1.
+1. The while loop performs a repeat loop as long as the value in num does not equal 1.
 2. Inside the while loop is an if statement.
 The if statement is executed if the number is even (the modulus operand is used to check this).
 If even, the indented code block will be executed - dividing the the value stored in 'num' by two and appending the result to the numList.
 If the if statement is false, the else statement will be executed - 'num' is multiplied by 3 and 1 is added to it and the result is appended to 'numList'.
 3. When 'num' equals 1, the while statement will evaluate as false causing a break out of the while loop.
-4. The print statment is then executed, which converts the list objects in 'numList' to integer objects, finally, printing the list of integers.
+4. The print statment is then executed, which converts the list objects in 'numList' to integer objects, finally printing the list of integers.

 #### References: